mozilla/twemoji-colr/README.md

     # install the Grunt command processor (if you don't already have it)
     npm install grunt-cli

     # install grunt project dependencies from packages.json
     npm install

     # additional modules needed by the layerize.js script
     npm install rmdir unzip xmlbuilder

+    # Optional emoji-table to print character names on the test result page
+    npm install emoji-table

 After initially cloning the repository, you will also need to run: